close

 Try setting your alert for a shorter stretch (e.g., minimum 1 night, not 7).
 You’ll still be notified of longer openings, but you’ll also be alerted to shorter ones.
 (If you have an RV, you could move between a couple of different spots in the same park.)

-If you’re open to it, you might also benefit by turning on Flexible Dates (under the date picker).
-This will add scanning for the two days before your preferred arrival date, and the two days after—at no added cost.
+If you’re open to it, you might also benefit lengthening the date range you’re scanning (in the date picker area).
+This will add scanning for your preferred arrival date, plus 6 more days—at no added cost.

 Don’t get carried away with filters.
 Filters only remove results, and this reduces the number of alerts you’ll receive.
 So, applying fewer filtering parameters can help.